wojciechhicu/converter_btc/README.md

 ⚠️ **Work in Progress**: This application is currently under development.
 While every effort is made to ensure its functionality and reliability, please note that it may contain bugs or incomplete features.
 Use at your own discretion.

+**WARNING**: Tested only in the Windows environment till block height 300.000

 ## Documentation

 📚 **Code Documentation**: As of now, all documentation is embedded within the codebase, providing insights into each function and its usage.